 How to Hack

 To hack a portal, you must stand within 40 meters of it, meaning that the portal should be inside the range circle you see on your scanner.
 You must also have at least 50 XM per portal level; for example, if you only have 200 XM in your reserves, you can’t hack a portal higher than level 4.
-Tap the portal to see its information card, then tap the “Hack” button.
-You can hold it down to reveal the swipe sub-menu (shown above), allowing you glyph hack, request a key, or request no key.
+To hack a portal, tap it to see its information card, then tap the “Hack” button.
+You can hold the “Hack” button down to reveal the swipe sub-menu (shown above), allowing you glyph hack, request a key, or request no key.
 You can also hack a portal by long-pressing on the portal itself to reveal a swipe menu: swipe up and left to request a key, or up and right to request no key.

 The results of the hack are displayed in an animation, then a panel will appear displaying a list of the items you received.
 If you received bonus items from glyph hacking, the regular items are displayed first, then the bonus items.
 You don’t have to wait for the animation to complete; you can immediately perform another action.